Carvana Co. (CVNA) Shares Down Despite Recent Market Volatility

 Carvana Co.
-(NYSE: CVNA)’s stock price has decreased by -20.54 compared to its previous closing price of 10.08. however, the company has experienced a -26.65% decrease in its stock price over the last five trading days.
+(NYSE: CVNA)’s stock price has decreased by -3.29 compared to its previous closing price of 9.42.
+Despite this, the company has experienced a -9.53% fall in its stock price over the last five trading sessions.
 The Wall Street Journal reported on 02/24/23 that Carvana Veers Clear of Junkyard—for Now

 Will You Miss Out On This Growth Stock Boom?